bodrick/awesome/README.md

 *   [usablica/progress.js](https://github.com/usablica/progress.js) - ProgressJs is a JavaScript and CSS3 library which help developers to create and manage progress bar for every objects on the page.
 *   [VinceG/twitter-bootstrap-wizard](https://github.com/VinceG/twitter-bootstrap-wizard) - This twitter bootstrap plugin builds a wizard out of a formatter tabbable structure.
 It allows to build a wizard functionality using buttons to go through the different wizard steps and using events allows to hook into each step individually.
 *   [nakupanda/bootstrap3-dialog](https://github.com/nakupanda/bootstrap3-dialog) - Make use of Twitter Bootstrap's modal more monkey-friendly.
+*   [balderdashy/waterline](https://github.com/balderdashy/waterline) - An adapter-based ORM for Node.js  with support for mysql, mongo, postgres, mssql (SQL Server), and more

 ## Go